camunda/camunda-docs-manual/content/update/minor/718-to-719/jboss.md

 The following steps are required to update the Camunda REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`.
-2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
+2. Download the REST API web application archive from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-$CLASSIFIER.war`.
+    * For [Wildfly 27+](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
+    * For [Wildfly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

 ## Update Cockpit, Tasklist, and Admin